ori88c/zero-backpressure-fixed-window-promise-rate-limiter/README.md

 async function aggregateSensorsData(sensorUIDs: ReadonlyArray<string>): Promise<void> {
   for (const uid of sensorUIDs) {
     // Until the rate-limiter can start aggregating data from the current sensor,
-    // adding more tasks won't make sense, as such will induce unnecessary
+    // adding more tasks won't make sense as such will induce unnecessary
     // backpressure.
     await sensorAggregationLimiter.startExecution(
       (): Promise<void> => handleDataAggregation(uid)